unicef/publicgoods-toolkit/procurement.md

 ## Data Protection and Security

 Please see the Policy module (TBD LINK) for key points around security and data protection in vendor contracts, as well as the Appendix with some example contractural language (TBD LINK)

-[SUSY NOTE: This is a new section that I felt should be noted here, even though it just refers to content elsewhere.]
+(TBD from Susy: This is a new section that I felt should be noted here, even though it just refers to content elsewhere.)

 ## Vendor Staffing